MicrosoftDocs/Viva/Viva/connections/viva-connections-setup-overview.md

 > [!NOTE]
 >
-> - This experience is rolling out to private preview customers now and will become generally available to all customers by the end of June 2023.
+> - This experience is rolling out to private preview customers now and is expected become generally available to all customers by the end of July 2023.
-> - After June 2023, the ability to set a home site will move from the SharePoint Admin Center (SPAC) to the Viva Connections admin center.
+> - In the latest release, the ability to set a home site will move from the SharePoint Admin Center (SPAC) to the Viva Connections admin center.

 - Use this guide to prepare your organization for Viva Connections through the [planning](plan-viva-connections.md), [building](build-viva-connections.md), and [launching](launch-viva-connections.md) phases.
 - Review the different roles and activities in each phase.